Why do You Fail to Win Your Perfect Candidate?

 What are the main reasons that many pharma and biotech firms fall at this crucial, final hurdle?

 At an interview, your candidate is assessing you, just as much as the other way around.
-A positive interview experience can be a crucial deciding factor in a candidate making up their mind about prospective employer.
+A positive interview experience can be a crucial deciding factor in a candidate making up their mind about a prospective employer.

 You must be sure that when they have their interview with you, it isn’t a negative experience in any way.
 If the process is too complex or drawn out, this can be off-putting.
 It’s also vital that after the interview you keep them well informed of what is going on.
 Any poor planning, delay or procrastination on your part may count against you when your preferred candidate makes their final decision.